 Booking a tour with Whale Wise Eco Tours

-Tours can be booked all year round by contacting them directly.
-Duration of the boat tour: 2,5 hours, with a maximum of 10 people on board.
-They say that all tours have a sighting rate of 99.9% for whales and dolphins!
-And in the rare case of not seeing any whale/dolphin on your tour, they offer you a free tour the day of your choosing, or half the money back.
+Tours can be booked all year round through their website, or by contacting them directly.
+Duration of the boat tour is 2.5 hours, with a maximum of 10 people on board.
+They say that all tours have guaranteed sighting for whales and dolphins!
+And in the rare case of not seeing any cetacean on your tour, they offer you a free tour the day of your choosing, or half the money back.

-Pilot whale sighting probability on the morning tours 08:00 and 10:45 tour are 99%, this reduces to half in the evening tour.
+Pilot whale sighting probability on the morning tours are 99%, this reduces to half on the evening tour.
 We went on the 10:45 tour!